MicrosoftDocs/windows-itpro-docs/windows/plan/chromebook-migration-guide.md

 If you determined that no deployment of apps is necessary, you can skip this section.
 If you use a management system from another vendor, refer to the vendor documentation on how to perform the necessary steps.

-## Perform migration of user and device settings
+## <a href="" id="migrate-user-device-settings"></a>Perform migration of user and device settings

-In the [Plan for migration of user and device settings](#plan_migrate_user_device_settings) section, you determined the user and device settings that you want to migrate.
+In the [Plan for migration of user and device settings](#plan-migrate-user-device-settings) section, you determined the user and device settings that you want to migrate.
 You selected settings that are configured in the Google Admin Console and locally on the Chromebook device.

 Perform the user and device setting migration by using the following steps:

-1. From the list of institution-wide settings that you created in the [Plan for migration of user and device settings](#plan_migrate_user_device_settings) section, configure as many as possible in your management system (such as Group Policy, Configuration Manager, or Intune).
+1. From the list of institution-wide settings that you created in the [Plan for migration of user and device settings](#plan-migrate-user-device-settings) section, configure as many as possible in your management system (such as Group Policy, Configuration Manager, or Intune).

-2. From the list of device-specific settings that you created in the [Plan for migration of user and device settings](#plan_migrate_user_device_settings) section, configure device-specific setting for higher priority settings.
+2. From the list of device-specific settings that you created in the [Plan for migration of user and device settings](#plan-migrate-user-device-settings) section, configure device-specific setting for higher priority settings.

-3. From the list of user-specific settings that you created in the [Plan for migration of user and device settings](#plan_migrate_user_device_settings) section, configure user-specific setting for higher priority settings.
+3. From the list of user-specific settings that you created in the [Plan for migration of user and device settings](#plan-migrate-user-device-settings) section, configure user-specific setting for higher priority settings.

 4. Verify that all higher-priority user and device settings have been configured in your management system.